campeon23/split-fetcher/README.md

-# :rocket: Multi-Source Downloader
+# :rocket: Split Fetcher

-The Multi-Source Downloader is a highly efficient application crafted in Go.
+The Split Fetcher is a highly efficient application crafted in Go.
 It takes a file, fragments it into **n parts**, and then downloads them concurrently in a highly optimized way.
 As a cherry on top, it then reassembles the final file, either through **Etag** or **Hash validation**, ensuring the file's integrity.
 And there's more...

 ![Downloader Graphic](./images/downloader.png)

 ## :pushpin: Features

-* Split file download into parts
+* Split downloaded file into chunks
 * Concurrent download
 * File integrity validation via Etag or Hash
 * And many more...